zthun/janitor/.github/ISSUE_TEMPLATE/feature_request.md

 title: ''
 labels: ''
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Why do you want the feature

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A description of why you want a new feature implemented and what problem you need solved.

-**Describe the solution you'd like**
+## Describe the solution you'd like
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+What do you actually want?
+Have you tried other alternatives?

+## Additional context

+Any additional information that you think is relevant.